Lunar distance: Parallax

-The oldest method of determining the lunar distance involved measuring the angle between the Moon and a chosen reference point from multiple locations, simultaneously.
+Early methods involved measuring the angle between the Moon and a chosen reference point from multiple locations, simultaneously.
 The synchronization can be coordinated by making measurements at a pre-determined time, or during an event which is observable to all parties.
-Before accurate mechanical chronometers, the synchronization event was typically a lunar eclipse, or the moment when the Moon crossed the meridian (if the observers shared the same longitude).
+Before accurate mechanical chronometers, the synchronization event was typically a lunar eclipse, occultation, or the moment when the Moon crossed the meridian (if the observers shared the same longitude).
 This measurement technique is known as lunar parallax.

-For increased accuracy, certain adjustments must be made, such as adjusting the measured angle to account for refraction and distortion of light passing through the atmosphere.
+For increased accuracy, the measured angle can be adjusted to account for refraction and distortion of light passing through the atmosphere.

-Lunar eclipse

-Early attempts to measure the distance to the Moon exploited observations of a lunar eclipse combined with knowledge of Earth's radius and an understanding that the Sun is much further than the Moon.
-By observing the geometry of a lunar eclipse, the lunar distance can be calculated using trigonometry.